Head Full of Honey (2018 film): Plot

 In the evening, the janitor Mickey finds the pair and helps them continue their journey to Venice.
-Starting by sheep truck, they get stopped by the police, but manage to flee before they get caught.
+Starting by sheep truck, they get stopped by the police, but manage to flee.
 After hitching a few more rides, they find shelter in a nunnery.
 The Mother Superior is so touched by their story that she drives Tilda and Amadeus to Venice.

 Nick and Sarah also arrive in Venice, looking for the pair.
 They check into the same hotel as them, but they do not notice each other.
 Amadeus leaves the hotel at night.
 Tilda notices in the morning, goes looking for him, and finds him sitting on a bench near the sea.

 It is revealed that, while on honeymoon there, Amadeus had sat on that bench with Margaret.
 His condition has advanced so far that he forgets he has a granddaughter, so he does not recognise Tilda.
 At that moment, Nick and Sarah find them, and the four travel back to England.

-Both Nick and Sarah decide to cut back on working so that they can spend more time with Amadeus, hiring a carer to take care of him.
+Both Nick and Sarah decide to cut back on working so that they can spend more time with Amadeus, while also hiring a carer.
 Towards the end, he moves into a nursing home.
 Nick and Sarah's marriage is saved thanks to their reconnecting during the Venice search.
 Then, their marriage is further solidified when Sarah gives birth to a baby boy nine months later, whom they name after his grandfather.

 Amadeus spends his remaining days contentedly with his family, and dies quietly in bed in Tilda's presence.
 At the funeral, Tilda lies in the grass and looks to the sky, as Amadeus had promised he would watch over her from heaven.